RACING HERITAGE

 Hetchins sponsored many road races;

-this is the program from one such in 1958.
+below is the program from one such in 1958.

 John Wigglesworth, ex Polytechnic CC, sends the following: he, Ian Alsop, and Dick Swann Jr., participated in a match event at Gladbeck near Dusseldorf, Germany in 1960; Dick Swann Sr. was team manager; all rode Hetchins.
 John continues: "...most of Hetchins competition success was on the track, hence the straight chainstays; obviously the curly pre-war machines were very much a marketing ploy and a very successful one, as the curly stays are Hetchins in everybody's mind.
 [However,] Jack Denny admitted that they were just an advertising ploy and added nothing to frame performance, which is why nearly all track frames during the 1950-1970 period were straight-stayed. ...
 [Typical track bike equipment:] de riguer for chainset and cranks was BSA steel with half-inch block chains, BSA pedals, Brooks hand-made saddles with copper rivets, Titan and Cinelli steel stems were favorites, Airlite hubs were the most popular.
 As the sixties approached, aluminium chainsets, mainly TA, started to take over, as did (what a blessing) Campagnolo seat pillars, and Lyotard platform pedals."